Reimagining Consumerism

 The JACR version of this paper was one of the four most quoted articles in the American Journal of Consumer Research.

-But once I started writing, I realized there was so much more to the story to tell.
+Once I started writing it, I realized there was so much more to the story to tell.
 The state of the industry that we're in today.
 The shift happening in the market after COVID pushing us to awaken to our own humanity.
 The limits of the current brand-consumer paradigm based on desire, aspiration, and transactional relationships.
 The evolution of our collective psyche over the last 100 years of consumerism, individualism, and commodification of human consciousness, and how our consciousness has changed from human beings to consumers.
 And finally, the dual role that brands play in our lives, either profiting from exploiting our desires by leading us astray, or increasing our human well-being by acting as catalysts to advance society.
+The latter is the new humanistic way for brands to exist in our world if we dare to envision a new future for business rooted in humanity, sustainability, integrity, and consciousness – to create new forms of human value that benefit people and add meaningful value to our lives.
+You will find this full story in an exclusive study that I published, available for download below.
+I felt the urge to set the story straight and offer the much-needed, and largely missing, interpretations and philosophical explanations of why the current system of business, brands, and value creation is no longer working, why it's hitting its limits today, and what we can do to fix it.
+All of it with one sole intention: to finally move the industry conversation forward and start generating real, tangible, and measurable results for good.
+Here's the logical rationale as to why:

 Today's business world is devoid of meaning in so many ways because it is fundamentally devoid of humanity.
 It is not aligned with where we are going as the human collective and is not fit for purpose.
 The challenge with meaning we are facing today is systemic.
 It is consequential as a result of how we set up the systems that organize today's society.
 It is a large-scale system failure.
 An error in judgment that does not take into account our humanity.
 The whole system in which we still conduct business and create value is unsustainable: ideologically, socially, economically, culturally, environmentally, and ethically.